Heavy Menstrual Cycles

 Menstruation is the monthly vaginal bleeding women experience as the uterine lining is shed.
 Every month, an ovary releases an egg that travels down the fallopian tube to the uterus.
 If the egg is not fertilized, the egg and lining of the uterus are shed, resulting in menstruation.
 The average menstrual period lasts from 3 to 5 days, although it can vary from person to person and month to month.

 Some women have heavy menstrual bleeding (menorrhagia) on a regular basis.
 In addition to a heavy flow, the bleeding can last for more than 7 days.
 Heavy menstrual bleeding can interfere with a woman’s daily life, and can cause anemia, an iron deficiency whose symptoms are weakness and fatigue.
 At Craig Ranch OB/GYN, Dr. Andrew Schimmer and the rest of the doctors and staff will help their patients achieve a healthy, pain-free, quality of life.

-Symptoms Of Heavy Menstrual Bleeding
+What Are the Symptoms Of Heavy Menstrual Bleeding?

 In addition to a heavier-than-normal menstrual flow, a woman with menorrhagia may experience the following: